 Last week we played with our Alphabet Garden and a commenter asked how I could make it for children who loved cars and trucks.
 This is the letter sorting game that I came up with for cars and trucks.
 You could do it as a magnet activity like we did or put it all on a sheet of contact paper like our alphabet garden, whatever best fits your child.
 This activity is part of our Alphabet for Starters series that is focused on making playing with letters fun and dynamic.
 This can be adapted to any level.
-For children just beginning to notice letters can simply put the letters on the road.
+For children just beginning to notice letters they can simply put the letters on the road.
 Don’t worry about sorting into cases.
 For older children use the letters to spell.
 Write words with a missing letter and have your older child fill in the blank.
 Here is what we did for my daughter who is familiar with both upper and lowercase letters and enjoys sorting them.

 - Gather your materials.
 You will need some black construction paper, green construction paper ( scraps would work great), clear contact paper , pictures of cars and trucks ( mine come from wrapping paper) , self adhesive magnetic sheets, a white crayon, scissors, a marker and a cookie sheet from the dollar store.